syoyo/tinyexr/README.md

-# Tiny OpenEXR image loader.
+# Tiny OpenEXR image library.

 ![Example](https://github.com/syoyo/tinyexr/blob/master/asakusa.png?raw=true)

-`tinyexr` is a small library to load OpenEXR(.exr) image.
+`tinyexr` is a small library to load and save OpenEXR(.exr) images.
 `tinyexr` is written in portable C++(no library dependency except for STL), thus `tinyexr` is good to embed into your application.
 To use `tinyexr`, simply copy `tinyexr.cc` and `tinyexr.h` into your project.